portellam/unleashx-config-xml/README.md

 Original Xbox softmod guide and custom config files for `UnleashX` and `XBMC` dashboards.
 Includes insights, recommendations, and common sense backend changes.

 ## 2. Softmod Guide
-This guide is not intended to replace existing guides (here), only to be an overview with comments by the Author.
+This guide is not intended to replace existing guides (here), only to be an overview, with comments by the Author.

 ### 2.1.
 Pre-setup
 Lorem ipsum